talhavawda/student-lab-sectioning/ifs-solver/Readme.md

                 Try setting up the JAVA_HOME environment variable properly." even after setting the JAVA_HOME variable.
 According to StackOverflow, it could be because my JVM architecture doesn't match my Python one, and my Java is 64-bit whilst my Python is 32-bit.
-So I've gone and installed a 64-bit version of Python 3.10 (the latest version of Python) and its relevant packages (including jpype) and also created a JAVA_HOME environment variable and set it to the Java JDK path
+So I've gone and installed a 64-bit version of Python 3.10 (the latest version of Python) and its relevant packages (including jpype) and also _**created a JAVA_HOME environment variable and set it to the Java JDK path_**.

-            Todo: revert back to using the Python 3.8 interpreter instead of the virtualenv interpreter
+                    - I also changed the interpreters for all the Python scripts to the Python 3.10 system interpreter
+                    - Still getting an error when installing Jpype for Python 3.10 using pip in cmd.
+It's involving VS Tools.
+                    I then found the following suggestion: https://github.com/sammchardy/python-binance/issues/148#issuecomment-374853521 and followed it.
+This also appied for installing lxml for Python 3.10
+                    - Still getting an error with the Jpype function, so I went to Project Structure -> Modules -> Dependencies and added the library Python 3.10 and it now works
+                    - When running Jpype to access my java class Main.java it is giving an error that it can't find the specified package
+                    I searched online and found out that I need to create a jar file of my Java class first, so I did that.
+                    IT's FINALLY WORKING.
+I GOT MY JABA CODE RUNNING IN PYTHON.

 13. Processing additional datasets